 In the IMPRS for Neural Circuits we offer a multidisciplinary program to excellent doctoral students with backgrounds in neuroscience, mathematics, physics, computer science, (bio) chemistry, biology and medicine as well as research experience in the participating institutions of the Frankfurt Neuroscience community.
 Students will participate in a tailor-made educational program including research rotations and neuroscience courses but also in trainings in transferable skills as well as summer schools, lecture series and exchange programs with excellent research institutes abroad.

-The call for applications of the fifth round (deadline: January 15, 2016) is still closed and will be opened in October 2015.
+The call for applications of the sixth round (tentative deadline: January 15, 2016) is still closed and will be opened in October 2015.